radixdlt/fullstack-dapp-example/packages/content/src/quests/markdown/GetStuff/en/8-NEEDXRD-1.md

-Transaction fees are cheap, so you’ll only need at least **50 XRD**, which is just a couple dollars/euros/pounds worth.
+**Transaction fees are cheap**, so you’ll only need about **50 XRD** to do the transactions required to complete _every quest on RadQuest_.

+That’s just a couple dollars/euros/pounds worth!

-Let’s show you some options.
+Let’s see some options.